SANDHYA-73/Content-Engine/README.md

-# Content-Engine
+# Document Query App(Content-Engine)
-Creating a Content Engine, which analyzes and compares multiple PDF documents, specifically identifying and highlighting their differences.
+Creating a Query App(ChatBot), which analyzes and compares multiple PDF documents, specifically identifying and highlighting their differences using RAG(Retrieval Augmented Generation) Techniques.